CIEMAT-Neutrino/SCINT/docs/Macros.md

 SAMPLING: 4e-9   # Sampling: 4ns = 1 bin
 ```
 ### RUNS INFO
-Here you configure the runs you are going to analyse depending on the data taking.
+Here you configure the runs you are going to analyze depending on the data taking.
 ```python
 RAW_DATA: DAT                                 # Type of raw data you are using (DAT/ROOT)
 PATH: /pc/choozdsk01/palomare/SCINT/TUTORIAL/ # Path to the data (also ../data/ if you have the data mounted in your local machine)